That we are, Rushland Boy, having more fun than a human being should be allowed to have.

 The how it's paid for, the burden that results, they don't care.

-There's an there's there's look at sixteen trillion dollars in debt.
+There's a there's there's look at $16 trillion in debt.

 These people need money.